k8ty-app/clatto-verata-zio/mdocs/zio-quill/general.md

 optional library that integrates very nicely with ZIO.
 When used together you don't need anything other than a JDBC driver to work with a SQL
 Database.

 Here's how things work as a basic example.
 This is likely not how you'd set it up for production use and is meant to simply demonstrate how all the pieces work.
-See the advanced example for how you would work this into a DAO/Repository based on the [Service Module Pattern](/docs/zio/service_module_pattern).
+See the (structured)[/docs/zio-quill/structured] example for how you would work this into a DAO/Repository based on the [Service Module Pattern](/docs/zio/service_module_pattern).

 In this example we have one entity we are working with, an Item: